eslint/eslint/docs/user-guide/migrating-to-4.0.0.md

 **To address:** If you have a custom rule that performs operations on comments, make sure to handle shebang comments appropriately.

-## <a name="type-annotation-traversal"/> Type annotation nodes in an AST will now be traversed
+## <a name="type-annotation-traversal"/> Type annotation nodes in an AST are now traversed

 Starting in 4.0, if a parser produces type annotation nodes, they will be traversed as part of ESLint's AST traversal.